electric-sql/pglite/packages/pglite/README.md

 The `.query<T>()` method can take a TypeScript type describing the expected shape of the returned rows. *(Note: this is not validated at run time, the result only cast to the provided type)*

+## Extensions

+PGlite supports the pl/pgsql procedural langue extension, this is included and enabled by default.

+In future we plan to support additional extensions, see the [roadmap](#roadmap).

 ## How it works

 PostgreSQL typically operates using a process forking model; whenever a client initiates a connection, a new process is forked to manage that connection.
 However, programs compiled with Emscripten - a C to WebAssembly (WASM) compiler - cannot fork new processes, and operates strictly in a single-process mode.
 As a result, PostgreSQL cannot be directly compiled to WASM for conventional operation.